dreignier/playground-qZqn74B4/part2/statement.md

-Asynchronous execution is not just an obscure Javascript magicians concept.
+Asynchronous execution is not just an obscure JavaScript magicians concept.
 We need it for a good reason.
 Take the following example.

 Both buttons do the same job: an http request is done to get a distant file and then print it.
 The request is very slow on purpose (the server will wait 5 seconds to respond).